-A 2 to 3-foot bushy plant, borage prefers to grow in sun and moist, well-drained soil though she is in it for the long haul wherever she is sown.
-Even in less than optimal conditions borage will likely re-seed herself but don’t worry: her wide cotyledons are easily identified in early spring and readily transplanted.
+Borage prefers to grow in sun and moist, well-drained soil though even in less than optimal conditions borage will likely re-seed herself.
+But don’t worry: her wide cotyledons are easily identified in early spring and readily transplanted.
 These same spring leaves, when young, are quite edible for the adventuresome salad eater.
 Takes one to love one & we love you!